GabeScott/standard-works-vault/General Conference/1981 October - The Honored Place of Woman.md

 # The Honored Place of Woman

-*By Ezra Taft Benson - President of the Quorum of the Twelve Apostles*
+By President Ezra Taft Benson - *President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1981 General Conference*